MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/service-troubleshoot-subscribe.md

 - Your organization may configure certain settings in Azure Active Directory that limit the ability to use email subscriptions in Power BI.
 These limitations include, but aren't limited to, having multifactor authentication or IP range restrictions when accessing resources.

 ### You've reached the maximum of 24 subscriptions
-There is a limit of 24 scheduled subscription runs per day per report or dashboard.
+There is a limit of 24 subscriptions per report or dashboard.
+You can provide unique recipients, times, and frequencies for each subscription.

 ## I’ve stopped receiving a subscription
 I've set up a subscription but am not receiving the subscription emails.